Federal Miller Act Payment Bond Claim: Who Gets Paid and Who Does Not? What Are the Deadlines?

 • You can sue the surety on the Miller Act Bond posted by the prime contractor.
 However, please note:

 • You must serve a 90 Day Notice on the prime contractor no later than 90 days after you last furnished work or materials for the project.
-Fill out the form entitled AMiller Act Notice For Federal Public Works Projects.@ It is best to send the completed form to the prime contractor by certified or registered mail.
+Fill out the form entitled Miller Act Notice For Federal Public Works Projects.
+It is best to send the completed form to the prime contractor by certified or registered mail.
 You must send it no later than 90 days after you last furnished work or materials to the project (excluding warranty or repairs).
 Remember to make a copy of what you send and save your proof of service by certified or registered mail.

 • You must file suit no later than one year after the date you last furnished work or materials to the project (excluding warranty or repairs).